wvwwvwwv/scalable-concurrent-containers/README.md

 ### Examples

-If the key is unique, an entry can be inserted, read, and removed afterward.
-Locks are acquired or awaited only when internal nodes are split or merged.
+Locks are acquired or awaited when internal nodes are split or merged, however blocking operations do not affect read operations.

 ```rust
 use scc::TreeIndex;